 One additional time limitation period is referred to as the "change of condition" limitation period.
 If your weekly benefit check for lost time was properly suspended either because you were released to full duty, or returned to work on restriction at your full wage and your condition thereafter worsens to the point you are disabled, you must file a claim for benefits with the State Board not later than two years from the date your benefits were suspended, or your claim will most likely be barred.

 For permanent partial disability benefits ("PPD"), you must file a claim within four years of the date you last receive a disability benefit check for being out of work.

 Limitation periods or deadlines for filing are among the most complex aspects of workers' comp law.
 If you have a question concerning these deadlines, it is strongly recommended you contact an experienced attorney for advice.

 Q1.
 How do I start a workers' compensation claim?

-To start your claim, all you need do is notify your employer of your injury.
+To start your claim, all you need to do is notify your employer of your injury.
 Your employer is then obligated to notify its workers' compensation carrier and provide the money and medical benefits discussed in this book.